wendongbi/TH-GNN/README.md

 ### Dataset

-Due to company privacy and copyright issues in the design of the datasets we used in this paper, we do not disclose the company datasets and risk labels used in the paper, if you need the full dataset, please contact with us [biwendong20g@ict.ac.cn](biwendong20g@ict.ac.cn)
+Due to company privacy and copyright issues in the design of the datasets that we used, we do not disclose the company attributes and risk labels used in the paper.

 ### Training